MIT-LCP/mimic-website/content/help.md

 # Help and support

-As explained elsewhere on this website, MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/about/acknowledgments/).
+MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/about/acknowledgments/).
 We have limited resources and cannot provide individual support to researchers worldwide.

 We therefore encourage MIMIC users to work together as a community.
 Please read [our notes on how to get involved](/community/contributing/) for further information.